Wiilink-J/Wii-Men-Manual-for-the-original-Wii-Installer-GUI/README.md

+IMPORTANT: Make sure you have python installed on your computer.
+The GUI .exe file is meant to work only on x64 Windows, like Windows 10 or 11.
+If you have an x32 Windows, macos or linux, download the .py version instead and follow these passages:

+Windows (32-bit / x32)
+1) Download and install Python from the official website (make sure to check the box "Add python.exe to PATH" during installation).
+2) Open the Command Prompt (search for cmd in the Windows start menu).
+3) Install the required library by typing the following command and pressing Enter: pip install customtkinter
+4) To run the app, double-click the main.py file or type this in the Command Prompt: python Wii_Menu_Manual_for_the_original_Wii_installer.py

+macOS (Mac)
+1) Open the Terminal (press Cmd + Space, type Terminal, and press Enter).
+2) Install the required library by typing this command and pressing Enter: pip3 install customtkinter
+3) (Note: If your system says pip3 or python3 is missing, download and run the installer from the official Python website first).
+4) To run the app, type this in the Terminal:python3 Wii_Menu_Manual_for_the_original_Wii_installer.py

+Linux (Ubuntu, Debian, Mint, etc.)
+Linux systems usually have Python pre-installed, but they often lack the package manager (pip) and the graphical user interface support (tkinter) by default.
+1) Open the Terminal (shortcut: Ctrl + Alt + T).
+2) Install the required system components by running this command: sudo apt update && sudo apt install python3-pip python3-tk -y
+3) Install the required library by running:pip3 install customtkinter
+4) To run the app, type this in the Terminal: python3 Wii_Menu_Manual_for_the_original_Wii_installer.py

 This software let you install a patched version of the Wii Menu Manual (custom version) that is made for the original Wii.
 I knew there were one for Wii mini and one for vWii, so I just imagined how it would look like a manual for the original Wii.

 About the program: It is available in seven languages: English, Spanish, French, German, Dutch, Italian and Portuguese.
 Other languages will be added when I'll continue to extend the compatible languages in the manual